April 2015 Legal Recruitment News

 Statistics

-Average ‘Job Strength Factor’ for new vacancies in May: 3.8
+Average ‘Job Strength Factor’ for new vacancies last month: 3.5 (strong)

 The average job strength gives a good indication of the market because: